-Starting with this release, support for the following products has been discontinued.
+Support for the following products has been discontinued.
 For more information, contact your support provider.

-Sun4c-based Systems
+Sun4c Systems

 The following sun4c architecture systems and servers based on these systems are not supported by this Solaris release:

 - SPARCstationTM SLC

 - SPARCstation ELC

 - SPARCstation IPC

 - SPARCstation IPX

 - SPARCstation 1

 - SPARCstation 1+

 - SPARCstation 2